snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

 Let's categorize them:

-- Testing - these configurations are responsible to ensure there are no issues in various aspects (unit, visual, e2e, performance, etc.).
+- Testing - these configurations are responsible to run build steps that ensure there are no issues in various aspects (unit, visual, e2e, performance, etc.).
+- Promoting - these configurations are responsible to run build steps that actually publish artifacts (package, docs, etc.).